Miami demonstrators block highway to support Cuban protests

 The group didn’t get very far on a rainy Monday night.

-The Coast Guard statement suggested that such permission would not be forthcoming.
-It noted that the voyage is “dangerous and unforgiving,” with nearly 20 Cubans dying while trying to cross in recent weeks.
-It said the Coast Guard is working with state, local and federal partners to monitor “unpermitted vessel departures from Florida to Cuba.”

-Rivera’s post thanked people supporting the mission and said Cubans are determining their destiny and losing their fear.
-“This isn’t politics, this is brotherhood, this is humanity and common sense, proud to be cuban for my land I give my life,” his post said.

-Thousands of Cuban Americans also gathered in Little Havana over the weekend, expressing support for the Cubans who joined street marches against high prices and food shortages on the island.
+Over the weekend, thousands of Cuban Americans gathered in Miami’s Little Havana district, expressing support for the Cubans who joined street marches against high prices and food shortages on the island.
 Such unsanctioned protests are extremely rare, and Cuban police were out in force on Monday to control them.

-The last such demonstrations in Havana took place nearly 30 years ago, in 1994.
+The last such demonstrations in Havana took place in 1994.
 President Miguel Díaz-Canel accusing Cuban Americans of using social media to egg them on.